Disclaimer: This article has been updated in May 2023

 This intuitive search propels users to be on the lookout for new exciting Reels.

-While they browse through videos with their favorite songs or new hashtag trends, your ads will look between regular Reels.
+While they browse through videos with their favorite songs or new hashtag trends, your Reels ads will appear between regular Reels.

 Optimize your targeting well and you’ll be able to deliver your ads to an insanely high number of potential customers.